SpectreScythe/eco_eco_magazine/README.md

 - Push to the branch: `git push origin feature/your-feature-name`
 - Submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For questions or feedback, feel free to contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).
+For questions or feedback, feel free to contact the project maintainer at ([scythethroughtheheart05@gmail.com])